codayblue/twitch_follower_app/README.md

 1. add sub support instead of followers it will be based on subs.
 2. Anything else the community or I can think of.

+# License

+This project is Licensed under the [MIT](https://opensource.org/licenses/MIT) License.
+Please View the License File.